The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

-Why did you combine the cruise fare and Entertainment Pass into one price this year?
+The cruise fare and Entertainment Pass used to be separate.
+Why is everything now lumped together into one price?
 My baby/Uncle Bob/wife doesn’t care about all this Jonathan Crouton business.

-We went to all-in-one pricing mostly because it’s simpler: our quoted price is all you need to pay for your cabin and JCCC4 exclusive entertainment.
+We went to all-in-one pricing mostly because it’s simpler: our quoted price is all you need to pay for your cabin and JCCC5 exclusive entertainment.
 That’s it.
-We also found that in the three years we’ve held JoCo Cruise Crazy, very few people took advantage of our split pricing policy, and it was a bit of pain in the yub-yub to implement.
+We also found that in the first three JCCC years, when we offered split pricing, very few people took advantage of it, and it was a bit of pain in the yub-yub to implement.

-All berths booked through June 26, 2013 will receive a $50 Early Booking discount.
-The only other discount is for those individuals who sailed or were eligible to sail on JCCC3, which can be applied to JCCC4 no matter when the booking takes place.
+All berths booked through May 23, 2014 will receive a $75 per berth discount.
+Additionally, anyone who has sailed on any previous JCCC event is eligible for a $35 per berth discount.
 All discounts will be applied to the total balance due, and JoCo Cruise Crazy will periodically check discount eligibility, and adjust affected balances accordingly.
 If you believe your balance was incorrectly adjusted, please contact us, and our booking monkeys will get things straightened out.

-Children under the age of 3 (as of our sailing date of February 23, 2014) are eligible for a discount of $250 per child, which will be applied towards the total balance owed on the given booking.
-JCCC4 management will apply the discount after you complete the initial booking process (the discount will not appear on the checkout page, but will be manually applied later).
+Children under the age of 3 (as of our sailing date of January 31, 2015) are eligible for a discount of $250 per child, which will be applied towards the total balance owed on the given booking.
+JCCC5 management will apply the discount after you complete the initial booking process (the discount will not appear on the checkout page, but will be manually applied later).

 JoCo Cruise Crazy is a package deal, indivisible, and justice for all.
 And you’ll get at least a dollop of Jonathan every day—when he’s not doing his own shows, he’ll be hosting and generally popping up all over the place.
 And if you’re considering this trip because you only want to see one of the other acts, you can just wait until they get their own damn cruise!